Microshak/MicroNotes/Azure/VMs.md

 ## Availability Set
 Availability Sets ensure that the Azure virtual machines are deployed across multiple isolated hardware nodes in a cluster.

 ---

 # Why Use Availability Sets
-* Unplanned Hardware Maintenance Events -  When Azure platform predicts that the hardware or any platform components associated to a physical machine is about to fail.
+* Unplanned Hardware Maintenance Events -- machine is about to fail
 * An unexpected downtime -- rarely occurs
-* Planned Maintenance events -- periodic updates made by Microsoft.
+* Planned Maintenance events -- periodic updates made by Microsoft

 ---

-# Fault Domain
+## (Availability Sets) Fault Domain
 Fault domains define the group of virtual machines that share a common power source and network switch.

 ![full](https://csharpcorner-mindcrackerinc.netdna-ssl.com/article/availability-set-fault-domains-and-update-domains-in-azure-virtual-machie/Images/Screenshot_26.png "Logo Title Text 1")